Simple Scatter Graph

 spacing: spacing

 The GridLayout is responsive.
-What this means is that the number of columns used depend on the width of the application window.
+What this means is that the number of columns used depends on the width of the application window.
 This is done by assigning the columns property a ternary operator, resolving to either 1, 2 or 4, depending on the window width.

 GridLayout {